Do you take formal portraits at weddings?

 Sparingly.
 I almost never use a flash before the dancing starts.
 I think natural light is often what makes a particular environment unique.
 I’d hate to eliminate that with a flash just to make a “proper” exposure.
 I’ll often opt for darker, sometimes even motion-blurred photos before putting a flash on.
 However, sometimes I need to use artificial light to catch the acrobatic dance moves of your guests.
 That’s much more important than preserving natural light.

 Each photographer is unique.
 Each couple is unique.
 After narrowing it down to a handful of people whose pictures you like, the last criteria is who do you want around you and your family on one of the most significant, overwhelming, and beautiful days of your life?
-That person may not be me.
-But if you think I might, let’s find out.
+Let’s find out if we’d be a good fit.
 I’d love to learn about you and your wedding.